Ommatoiulus moreleti

-Ommatoiulus moreleti (spelt moreletii in older publications), commonly known as the Portuguese millipede, is a herbivorous millipede native to the western Iberian Peninsula where it shares its range with other Ommatoiulus species.
+Ommatoiulus moreletii (spelt moreleti in older publications), commonly known as the Portuguese millipede, is a herbivorous millipede native to the western Iberian Peninsula where it shares its range with other Ommatoiulus species.
 From here, it has spread by international commerce to a number of new localities.
 This species was accidentally introduced into Australia without its natural enemies and has since become an invasive pest.
+This species has also been introduced into New Zealand.
 A number of methods have been developed to manage this millipede.